 The first Quad Cities Fashion Week will show that splendor comes in all shapes, sizes, and colorations and that it’s more than pores and skin deep.

-“All of what our young ones see on TV and magazines are skinny, tall fashions that don’t represent many of us regular parents,” stated Justine Sibomana, Rock Island, a 25-year-antique clothing fashion designer, and QCFW organizer.
+“All of what our young ones see on TV and magazines are skinny, tall fashions that don’t represent many of us regular parents,” stated Justine Sibomana, Rock Island, a 25-year-antique clothing fashion designer and QCFW organizer.
 “We need them to recognize that they’re stunning.
 We want them to recognize that you could make it right here inside the Q-C; you don’t should flow to big cities to pursue your goals.”

 Kwazzo is an African word meaning “a move-getter,” and the apparel she designs carries the vibrancy of African styles.